-It is exceedingly difficult to measure the degree of success a particular traditional marketing campaign had.
+It is exceedingly difficult to measure the degree of success of a particular traditional marketing campaign.
 There is no solid way to measure exactly how many people visited your shop to buy your product because they saw your ad in the local newspaper.

 This problem becomes bigger the wider the customer base becomes.
-It is essential to figure out which of your marketing strategies are working and ones are not so that know where you need to focus on for maximum effectiveness.
+It is essential to figure out which of your marketing strategies are working and which are not so that you know where you need to focus for maximum effectiveness.